 Beatrice Neumann — Sales and Distribution: Beatrice currently splits her time between consulting as a sales and distribution specialist for various clients including Edinburgh International Film Festival, Rotterdam Cinemart, Creative England, various filmmakers and teaching Sales and Distribution at Sheffield Hallam University as a visiting lecturer.
 She is also in early development with her distribution platform VoDdities.
 Her career in the UK film industry started in 2003 with a brief stint at Nik Powell’s Scala Productions.
 She went on to join Content Media where she took on the role as acquisitions manager in 2005, while also serving as production executive on various productions financed by the company including FISH TANK and OUTPOST.
 In 2008 Beatrice joined The Works as acquisitions manager, there she has played a crucial role in acquiring content for the company including I AM LOVE, Oscar-winning THE COVE, GOOD VIBRATIONS, BAFTA-winning KELLY + VICTOR and ROAD.
 Beatrice speaks regularly on international panels and advises and participates as a trainer on international training programmes including ACE, EAVE, Transatlantic Partners, Get It Seen, Rotterdam Lab and the EIFF Talent Lab.
 Her latest project is Distribution Rewired, a 2-day event on emerging distribution models and methods in collaboration with the Edinburgh International Film Festival.
 Additionally she is an Executive Producer on documentary Battle Mountain: Graeme Obree’s Story and script editor on ANY GIRL WHO LOVES THE BEATLES WILL BREAK YOU HEART.

-Molly O'Keefe is the Director of Scripted Programs at the Tribeca Film Institute (TFI).
-Prior to joining TFI, Molly was the Director of Development and Production at Sundance Productions where she developed series for CNN, FX, HBO, Ovation, EPIX, Sony and Paramount.
+Molly O'Keefe has a deep background in film development.
+She was the Director of Scripted Programs at the Tribeca Film Institute (TFI), and prior to joining TFI, Molly was the Director of Development and Production at Sundance Productions where she developed series for CNN, FX, HBO, Ovation, EPIX, Sony and Paramount.
 During her time at Sundance she produced Isabella Rosselini's Green Porno Live which premiered at the San Francisco Film Festival and then on the Ovation network.
 Before returning to New York, sheworked for Ben Stiller's Los-Angeles-based Red Hour Films and produced Roger Kumble's critically acclaimed play Girls Talk starring Brooke Shields and Constance Zimmer in West Hollywood.
 She's a graduate of Emerson College and happy to be back in her native New York.

 Kristin Overn - Executive Director of the PAGE International Screenwriting Awards: Kristin moved to Los Angeles in 1992 and began her film career working as an assistant and script reader in the development departments at Davis Entertainment and Bonneville Worldwide.
 Since that time she has continued collaborating with writers and providing private consulting and development services for dozens of writers, producers, and production companies.
 Kristin has also worked extensively in production.
 She produced the feature films The Heart Specialist and Academy Boys, as well as two original sitcom pilots, several award-winning short films, television commercials and video projects.
 She was the line producer/production manager on the Bollywood comedy Americanizing Shelley and the festival hits Never Trust a Serial Killer and Across the Line, and she was the US Segment Producer for the BBC Docudrama The Swagman.
 She currently has several feature film projects in development.
 Kristin is a graduate of Northwestern University.
 She is a member of the Producers Guild of America and the Directors Guild of America.